lenseswaenen/lenseswaenen.github.io/_posts/2023-06-16-unbiased_variance_inference_sympy.md

 # Discussion
 So this is kind of where my journey stands at the moment, without complete satisfaction.
 We started with a baseline/frequentist approach to variance estimation that is unbiased but suffers from negative estimates.
 My ambition was to relax the 'unbiasedness for the arithmetic mean' requirement to a more 'generalized unbiasedness' with perhaps a different operation than the arithmetic mean.
 A property to be perserved would be the ability to get aggregate estimates from partial estimates without having to remember all the data.
 Through Bayesian theory, we derived that the maximum likelihood estimator for the variance parameters is very closely related to the baseline approach.
 The ML approach has some pros in its flexibility to handle the non-negativity.
 The approach does not satisfy all the desired properties of consistency, generalized unbiasedness and aggregation of partial estimates at the moment.
-Perhaps the latter should be ditched (data storage is cheap, definitely as we are dealing with little data here where biases are relatively bi).
+Perhaps the latter should be ditched (data storage is cheap, definitely as we are dealing with little data here where biases are relatively big).
 Or perhaps the notion of unbiasedness, which we lose anyways when we use Bayesian statistics with informative priors...

 Also fitting to the discussion is this entertaining (near R-rated) [blog post](https://dansblog.netlify.app/posts/2021-10-11-n-sane-in-the-membrane/n-sane-in-the-membrane.html) that argues that the whole "DIVIDE BY N-1 OR THE BIAS MONSTER IS GONNA GET YA" is bullshit.
 That that bias $O(1/N)$ is usually small compared to the variance of the estimator $O(1/\sqrt{N})$.
 That "the old guys who went wild about bias are now mostly dead" and that we should rather "teach them how to bootstrap and teach the damn thing properly".